sidou01/leetcode-practice/README.md

 # Leetcode Problems
-This repo is mainly used as a refrence of implementations of leetcode problems in different programming languages sorted by data structure.
+This repo is mainly used as a refrence of implementations for leetcode problems in different programming languages sorted by data structure.

 ## Arrays
 | Problem           | leetcode number| Complexity